 Today there were shots fired at the Kansas City Zoo.
-No one was hit or hurt, but without a doubt, it’ll spark more discussion about how accessible guns should be, and whether or not restrictions should be intensified.
+No one was hit or hurt, it’ll inevitably spark more discussion about how accessible guns should be, and whether or not restrictions should be intensified.

-But because I hate generalizations, here’s a little “stance breakdown” you can use to judge me:
+But because I don’t like to generalize, here’s a little “stance breakdown” you can use to judge me:

 - I believe in equality for all people, regardless of race, gender, age, religion, disability, nationality, sexual orientation, socioeconomic status, etc.

 - I strongly support social welfare.
-(Everyone should have quality health care, and I think it’s generally in everyone’s best interest to help each other out if/when we can.)
+(Everyone should have quality health care, and I think it’s typically in everyone’s best interest to help each other if/when we can.)

 - Billionaires should be taxed more than the working class.